hchenqi/ViewDesign/README.md

 - `Relative` means a dimension of a view is calculated by the view based on some information provided by its parent view.

+`Fixed` and `Auto` are naturally also `Relative`, but not vice versa.

 A view and a `view_ref` or a `view_ptr` can be marked by a certain size trait.
 And a parent view may only accept child views with certain size traits.
 This is checked at compile-time.

 Some frames act as a conversion layer for converting size traits of child views:

-- `ClipFrame`, `CenterFrame` and `ScrollFrame` convert a dimension from `Auto` to `Fixed`, clipping the overflowing part of the child view. `ClipFrame` puts the child view at a corner. `CenterFrame` puts the child view at the center. `ScrollFrame` makes it possible to scroll to the overflowing part of the child view.
+- `ClipFrame`, `CenterFrame` and `ScrollFrame` convert a dimension from `Auto` or `Relative` to `Fixed`, clipping the overflowing part of the child view. `ClipFrame` puts the child view at a corner. `CenterFrame` puts the child view at the center. `ScrollFrame` makes it possible to scroll to the overflowing part of the child view.

 - `FixedFrame` converts a dimension from `Fixed` to `Auto`.
 It sets a fixed value to the dimension for the child view.